 Clinicians’ ACP Experiences in Times of COVID-19

-For rural patients who require transfer to a distant urban center providing critical care, Dr. Lewis Satterwhite, a pulmonologist and critical care physician at the University of Kansas Medical Center, mentioned in an early April COVID-19 video presentation for rural clinical research networks that it was important to try to have conversations about goals of care.
+For rural patients who require transfer to a distant urban center providing critical care, Dr. Lewis Satterwhite, a pulmonologist and critical care physician at the University of Kansas Medical Center, mentioned in an early April COVID-19 video presentation (no longer available online) for rural clinical research networks that it was important to try to have conversations about goals of care.

 “One of the things I always worry about with the longer transfers [with regard to travel times from rural areas] are the risks of making that trip,” Satterwhite said, pointing out that goals of care discussions are especially important knowing that aggressive care for COVID-19 might result in living with a less-than-desired outcome.
 “There is a need to be very upfront and honest about the risks.”